305909/gym-hopper/README.md

 ### Problem Formulation

+This algorithm iteratively adjusts the physical parameters $\theta$ of the simulation environment to minimize the Wasserstein distance between the real-world trajectory distribution and the simulation trajectory distribution.
+By updating parameters based on gradient approximations of the distance metric, the algorithm aims to improve the fidelity and accuracy of the simulation model.

 - $\mathit{D_{\text{real}}} \rightarrow$ real-world trajectory distribution;
 - $\mathit{D_{\text{sim}}}(\theta) \rightarrow$ simulation trajectory distribution parameterized by physical parameters $\theta = [\theta_1, \theta_2, \ldots, \theta_n]$;
 - $\theta^{(0)} \rightarrow$ initial guess for parameters;